monome/docs/norns/wifi-files.md

 norns and shield are both capable of connecting to existing WiFi networks, or hosting their own as a hotspot.

 shield has its own WiFi antenna built in, thanks to the Raspberry Pi.
-Stock norns doesn't have WiFi built in, so it comes with a USB WiFi adapter.
+Standard norns doesn't have WiFi built in, so it comes with a USB WiFi adapter.
 If you need replacements please see [replacement parts](/docs/norns/help/#WiFi-nub).

 The first few minutes of this video walks through how to host a hotspot from norns and how to connect norns to a known WiFi network: